brenfrrs/selenium_and_pagination/README.md

 2. [webdriver-manager](https://pypi.org/project/webdriver-manager/)
 3. [selectorlib](https://pypi.org/project/selectorlib/)

-You will also need the following files in the project directory:
+You will also need the following file in the project directory:

 1. *search_results_urls.txt*

-2. *search_results_output.jsonl*
+You will also need the following folder in the project directory:

+1. *results*

+This folder will house all of the search result json files.
+The file names will be in the following format: <query>_<date>_results.jsonl